bcgov/rems/README.md

 ![](fig/README-unnamed-chunk-8-1.png)

 When the data are downloaded from the BC Data Catalogue, they are cached so that you don't have to download it every time you want to use it.
-If there is newer data available in the Catalogue, you will be prompted when you use `get_ems_data`.
+If there is newer data available in the Catalogue, you will be prompted the next time you use `get_ems_data`.

 If you want to remove the cached data, use the function `remove_data_cache`.
 You can remove all the data, just the historic, or just the current: